darth-veitcher/nswrap/README.md

 ## Working With NSObject and its Descendants

-Objective-C Objects are represented in Go by a type and an interface as
+Objective-C objects are represented in Go by a type and an interface as
 follows:

 ```go